b14ckw1d0w/dracut-network-manager-wireless/README.md

 ## Overview

-This project provides a custom dracut module for initializing Wi-Fi connections with wpa_supplicant and NetworkManager during the early boot process, particularly within an initramfs environment.
+This project provides a custom dracut module for initializing Wi-Fi connections with `wpa_supplicant` and `NetworkManager` during the early boot process, particularly within an initramfs environment.

 **IMPORTANT:** Before using this module, please ensure that Clevis, LUKS, and Dracut are properly set up and functioning on your system.

 ## Requirements

 Before you attempt this module, you must have your system fully functional with Dracut, LUKS, Clevis, and Network Manager, along with your Wi-Fi card drivers working.
-The following dependencies must also be met.
+The following dependencies must also be met:

 - Clevis
 - LUKS
 - Dracut
 - NetworkManager
 - wpa_supplicant
-- Intel iwlwifi driver or Atheros ath9k WiFi Card, or add your drivers to the initram.
-More will be added in future versions.
+- Intel iwlwifi driver or Atheros ath9k WiFi Card, or add your drivers to the initramfs.
+More drivers will be supported in future versions.

 ## Installation